ChimeraCoder/koro/README.md

 # English

- কর (koro) is an extension of the Go compiler and toolchain to support programming in Bengali (বাংলা).
+ করো (koro) is an extension of the Go compiler and toolchain to support programming in Bengali (বাংলা).

-## Building the কর toolchain
+## Building the করো toolchain

-Compiling কর is similar to compiling the Go compiler from scratch.
-You will need either a binary copy of the Go compiler (version 1.4 or higher), or a previous version of কর.
+Compiling করো is similar to compiling the Go compiler from scratch.
+You will need either a binary copy of the Go compiler (version 1.4 or higher), or a previous version of করো

 ```sh
 $ cd src/